The Vallis team, operating in the UK, across Africa and in the Middle East

 Matt has lived in Dorset his entire life and recently graduated from the University of the West of England with a First in Human Geography.
 He was attracted to Vallis because of the prospect of working in international finance and dealing with physical commodities.
 Capital markets are his passion and he thoroughly enjoys trying to understand the global macroeconomic environment as well as micro economic equity analysis.
 He also enjoys travelling and experiencing alternative cultures and climates whether that be an expedition across China, an adrenaline fuelled ski trip or business travel in Africa.
 In his free time, Matt enjoys reading and going to be the gym, being a firm believer in the healthy body, healthy mind philosophy.

 Maxwell graduated from the University of Greenwich with a degree in Politics BA Honours (2.1).
 Having actively participated in politics from an early age, he has worked in both party politics and electoral coordination since graduating.
 Maxwell has tutored international students in London, as well as volunteering in schools across South Africa and he remains involved in charitable work in the Gambia.
 Outside of work, Maxwell spends his free time reading with a special interest in historic borders, travelling for culture and infusing his own spirits.
-Maxwell joined Vallis Commodities as an Operations and Reporting Administrator for the Middle East and Fuels team in 2017.
+Maxwell joined Vallis Commodities as an Operations and Reporting Assistant for the Middle East and Fuels team in 2017.

 Maya studied in Southampton, graduating in 2016 with a Media, Culture and Production degree.
-She spent the summer of 2017 summer working in America as a camp counsellor, before returning to her home town of Trowbridge where she joined Vallis as an Operations and Reporting Administrator as part of the East Africa team.
+She spent the summer of 2017 summer working in America as a camp counsellor, before returning to her home town of Trowbridge where she joined Vallis as an Operations and Reporting Assistant as part of the East Africa team.
 In her spare time Maya loves travelling, live music and drawing.

 After full time education Nicola pursued furthering her career gaining qualifications in business administration which plunged her straight into an editorial role within the newspaper industry.
 Nicola spent several years within administration, which also included time spent as assistant to the CEO at The Patent Office.
 Eventually, deciding on a career within finance, Nicola has worked in various accounting roles at Barclays Bank and in the manufacturing industry leading on to her present role in the Finance team at Vallis Commodities Ltd.